MohsenAlyafei/nArabicWords/README.md

 #### **⚙ Option `{Comma : "on"}`**<a name="comma"></a>

 This option adds a comma "،" between the triplet number strings.
-This may assist in having a more readable and accurate text, especially for large numbers.
+This assists in having a more readable and better-interpreted text, especially for large numbers.

 Examples with both the default and with the option **{Comma: "on"}**: